Alec Palao

 Alejandro "Alec" Palao (born 1962) is a British musician, music historian, writer, and reissue producer.
 In addition to his musical output with groups like the Sting-rays, the Sneetches, and Mushroom, his works include hundreds of production credits and liner notes on important compilations of vintage rock and soul from Ace Records, Rhino Records, and others, plus a wide array of music-related print and film credits.
 Palao is unusual in that he normally supervises each aspect of the projects he compiles, including audio transfers and restoration as well as research and liner notes.
-Honors include five Grammy Award nominations for historical albums and liner notes.
+Honors include six Grammy Award nominations for historical albums and liner notes.

 Early life

 Born "just as 'Love Me Do' was entering the UK charts in late 1962", Palao grew up in the Crouch End area of North London.
 His first recollection of pop music was hearing Amen Corner's "If Paradise Is Half as Nice" on the radio.
 His first of many record purchases was "Hey Rock and Roll" by Showaddywaddy though he "did also really like Bowie, Sparks, Roxy, T. Rex and hipper stuff".
 As a musician (piano, drums, bass, guitar) in the Sting-rays, he developed an early interest in punk, rockabilly, 1960s garage rock, and soul.